CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 CODE needs Collabora Office core to be built to run.
 You have two options to meet this requirement: either by building it locally (Option A - recommended), or by downloading a daily built archive (Option B - quick & dirty) which contains only the absolutely necessary pieces.
 If you are working only on the online side, without doing any code-level changes on Collabora Office core, or you just want to quickly get going to do some small fixes, you may prefer the second way.

 #### Option A - Build core locally (Recommended)
-A few modifications are needed in order to support building CODE with Collabora Office core.
 For dependency installation, refer to https://wiki.documentfoundation.org/Development/BuildingOnLinux.

-Clone the repository and switch to the main branch:
+First clone the unified `online` monorepo (the LibreOffice core lives under `engine/` inside this repo - there is no separate `core` clone any more):

+{{% common-build-commands section="clone-online" %}}

+Now move into the core tree and build it:
 {{% common-build-commands section="clone-lo" lobranch="main" %}}

 Configure and build, adding the following configuration options to `autogen.sh` or `autogen.input`: